-For the 2025-2026 Proposed Budget, the administration removed Community Development Block Grant (CDBG) funds from departments' baselines and reviewed department proposals for use of the federal grant funds for facilities and public services projects.
+For the 2025 Adopted and 2026 Endorsed budgets, the administration removed Community Development Block Grant (CDBG) funds from departments' baselines and reviewed department proposals for use of the federal grant funds for facilities and public services projects.
 In SPR, restores baseline CDBG funding to continue supporting the Seattle Conservation Corps' Parks Upgrade Program.
-The Seattle Conservation Corps uses public- and privately-funded construction and maintenance projects, including those funded by CDBG in the Parks Upgrade Program, to provide homeless adults with employment opportunities in a supportive environment.
+The Seattle Conservation Corps uses public- and privatelyfunded construction and maintenance projects, including those funded by CDBG in the Parks Upgrade Program, to provide homeless adults with employment opportunities in a supportive environment.